🕒 Automatically posting Twitch chat messages

 A timer isn't posting to Twitch chat at the expected time

 Make sure you don't have multiple timers with just one chat command in its rotation.
-It's better to have one timer with multiple chat commands and a smaller required minutes and chat lines.
+It's better to have one timer with multiple chat commands and a smaller amount of required minutes and chat lines.

 A timer isn't posting to Twitch chat